-Before continual depiction, it is necessary to discuss how the term "design for manufacture" is used when speaking in more general terms and when discussing PCB manufacture more specifically.
+Before continual depiction, it is necessary to discuss how the term "design for manufacture" is used when speaking in more general terms and when discussing PCB production more specifically.
 Design for manufacture and design for assembly can refer, in a general sense, to the simplification and optimization of a prototype or conceptual design in preparation for its manufacture.
 When those terms are used to discuss PCBs, they often mean a more direct examination of potential manufacturing issues.
 The first entry in this series will use the former definition as we discuss the concepts in a broad sense and the second and third will use the latter definition as we shift our focus to PCB manufacture and assembly.

-Generally speaking, the goal of discussing design for manufacture and assembly is to determine how to design a product such that it can be manufactured and assembled in the most cost-effective manner.
-Design for manufacture (DFM) is concerned with reducing the overall product production cost and, more obviously, design for assembly (DFA) is concerned with the reduction of material inputs, capital overhead costs and reduction of labor.
+Generally speaking, the goal of discussing design for manufacture and assembly is to determine how to design a product that can be manufactured and assembled in the most cost-effective way.
+Design for manufacture (DFM) is concerned with reducing the overall production cost and, more obviously, design for assembly (DFA) is concerned with the reduction of material inputs, capital overhead costs and reduction of labor.
 Both focus on the application of standards to reduce production costs and both also seek to shorten the product development cycle time.
 The combination of the two methodologies is also commonly referred to as design for manufacture and assembly (DFMA).
 The later section will discuss both types of analysis in combination, as they are so closely related and both terms are often used interchangeably.

 DFMA analysis starts after a conceptual design has first been created.
 A conceptual design may involve the creation of a prototype or the development of a new version of a product.
 After a conceptual design has been created, this design's bill of materials (BOM) can be examined by way of a DFMA analysis.
 The rules DFMA sticks to are depicted as the follows: